Tiger-Desktop-Environment/Tiger-Window-Manager/README.md

 Todo:
 * Add a config file in c where the super key is defined
+* Add a keyboard shortcut to quit the whole window manager (with an alert)
 * Add wallpaper support to the window manager
 * Open a terminal when super+enter is pressed
 * Make windows tile by default